buk7456/Casio_SA21_MIDI/readme.md

 - Support for 5 midi channels

 ### Requirements for PC connection
-- Serial to USB module if using a barebones ATmega328P.
+- Serial to USB module if using a stand-alone ATmega328P.
 - Hairless MIDI to Serial Bridge for MIDI communication.
 - LoopMIDI for virtual MIDI port creation.